REGINA DRAGON BOAT FESTIVALDragon Boat Team Bios

 Lily Dippers are a ladies team established in 1994.
-We are a group of Treeemendous gals who love to paddle.
-Ladies from all ages, professions and abilities paddling for fitness, fun and friendship.
+We are a group of Tremendous gals who love to paddle.
+Ladies of all ages, professions, and abilities paddling for fitness, fun, and friendship.
 We have competed as a team in Lethbridge and Regina festivals.
 Many of the gals have gone on to compete internationally in many dragon boat festivals.

 While they have competed once previously (2 years ago), the Cox Blockers are calling 2017 their 2nd debut into the world of dragon boating!
 The team consists of mainly of pharmacists and pharmacy technicians from the Regina Qu’Appelle Health Region with a little help from their friends.

 It will be their first time on the lake for over 50% of the paddlers on this team, but do not underestimate this team, as their competitive spirit is as strong as some of the drugs they provide!